-Despite the challenges, youth-led commitment-makers also share stories of success.
-NalaFem, a young feminist-led collective of African policymakers, ministers, politicians and activists, is promoting resources for diverse and resilient young feminist groups and challenging operating models that result in funds flowing mainly to a small number of powerful actors.
-GenEgaliteECCAS reported that for the first time, over 10 grass-roots women's organizations could meaningfully engage in the Commission on the Status of Women; at its sixty-sixth session, they provided inputs into the zero draft agreed conclusions.
-Many achievements, successes and critical learnings are evident in strengthening the engagement of adolescents and young girls.
-The years ahead offer an opportunity to work more closely with adolescent girls and young people to accelerate Generation Equality while deepening support for their leadership.
+Generation Equality youth leaders issued a Young Feminist Man-Despite the challenges, youth-led commitment-makers also share ifesto in which they laid out an ambitious vision to accelerate progress towards gender equality and promote intersectional jusstories of success.
+NalaFem, a young feminist-led collective of African policymakers, ministers, politicians and activists, is protice through an intergenerational, transformative process.
+They and an expanded youth constituency have also expressed ongoing moting resources for diverse and resilient young feminist groups barriers to their participation, including issues with Internet conand challenging operating models that result in funds flowing nectivity, funding and implementing their proposals and recommainly to a small number of powerful actors.
+GenEgaliteECCAS mendations.
+The Major Group for Children and Youth in its survey reported that for the first time, over 10 grass-roots women's orresponse pointed to shrinking space for youth-led civil society in ganizations could meaningfully engage in the Commission on the national decision-making and funding gaps as significant obstacles Status of Women; at its sixty-sixth session, they provided inputs to acting on their commitment. into the zero draft agreed conclusions.
+Many achievements, successes and critical learnings are evident in strengthening the en-UN Women and other leaders of the Generation Equality process gagement of adolescents and young girls.
+The years ahead offer have embraced the Young Feminist Manifesto and continue to an opportunity to work more closely with adolescent girls and work on achieving the demands laid out by young people.
+Genyoung people to accelerate Generation Equality while deepening eration Equality is committed to promoting the voice and leadersupport for their leadership.